-Individual Peak Marker $530.00
+Individual Peak Marker $600.00

+Family Pedestalwithout top $$1,300.00

-Family Pedestal Foundation $300.00
+Family Pedestal with top $2,000.00

 Opening and Closing $250.00

 Cemetery Fee Waivers.
 Any or all of the fees associated with the operation of the Park City Cemetery may be waived by the Cemetery Sexton, however such consideration is focused on persons who provided exceptional community service or residents with proven financial hardship.
 Grave sites, located in the "Veterans Section" for Park City veterans, firemen and police officers will be provided free of charge and fees will be waived for, cemetery services.
 Family members wishing to be buried in this section of the cemetery will be charged for lots and services.